alien4rmspace/Just-Scavenge/README.md

 # Zombie RTS / Looter Shooter (Unity DOTS)

 A high-performance multiplayer zombie game built using Unity DOTS/ECS, focused on scalability, server authority, and deterministic combat.
+This project is separate from the multiplayer version of the project, which remains private.